 Stub-in and Stub-on are methods for making a fabricated branch connection from the pipe.
 Both types are permitted by many of the international codes and standards including ASME B31.
 However, both of these are weak connections on piping systems and normally limited only for low pressure and temperature applications.
+In this article, let’s explore the differences between Stub-in and Stub-on branch connections.

 What is Stub-In?

 In case of a Stub-In, A larger hole is drilled in the Header or Run Pipe and branch pipe whose end is contoured similar to the inside diameter (ID) of the Header is fitted inside the hole.
 Then both the stub-in branch pipe and the run pipe are welded together to form a connection similar to reducing tee.
-Stub-in is normally used when the Branch is more than one size smaller than the main pipe.
+Stub-in is normally used when the branch is more than one size smaller than the main pipe.
 For “stub in” connection the branch pipe extends to the inside of the main pipe.

 What is Stub-On?